Constitutional Court of Benin: Composition

 Current members of the court were sworn in on 6 June 2018 in Sèmè City in front of the National Assembly, the President, members of the government and institutions, foreign delegations and families of the court members.

 The court was previously composed of professor Théodore Holo and six other members.
 Marcelline Gbêha-Afouda served as the vice-president.

 List of presidents of the Constitutional Court

-Since its creation in 1993, the court has had five presidents (of which two were women): Élisabeth Pognon from 1993 to 1998 and Conceptia Ouinsou from 1998 to 2008.
+Since its creation in 1993, the court has had five presidents (of which two were women): Elisabeth Ekoué Pognon from 1993 to 1998 and Conceptia Ouinsou from 1998 to 2008.
 There was also an interim president, Razaki Amouda Issifou, from October 2022 - June 2023.